RadishLab/dataviz/README.md

 # Dataviz
 A starting point that lets you create amazing data visualations and interactives.
-Created by Radish Lab.
+Dataviz follows the convention over configuration and is ideally setup to create embeddable interactives.

 ## Requirements
 - [Fontcustom](https://github.com/FontCustom/fontcustom)